herebythere/parsley-dom/README.md

 Web Component use HTMLElement as state and render contexts use function for draw method use shadow root, closed compare previous results with

+TODO / GOALS

+Web components are self contained and on the client side.

+however, loading a template resource from server or from service worker is more difficult

+sevice worker would load template, send steps to a builder on UI thread
+UI thread builds and caches fragment

+then copies and renders fragments as needed